quantiota/Raspberry-Pi-AI-Agent-Host/claude-code/productivity/README.md

 These tools allow the AI to perform tasks beyond coding, enabling **end-to-end workflows** without leaving the environment.

+## Architecture Note

+These are **infrastructure utilities** pre-installed for any AI to use.
+They maintain the AI Agent Host's model-agnostic design - Claude Code, local LLMs, or future AI can leverage these same tools without modification.

 ## Structure

 * **`documents/`** – Tools and examples for working with text documents (Markdown, PDF, DOCX, RTF, etc.).